RahimAbbas55/Fast-React-Pizza-Application-With-React-Vite-TailwindCSS/README.md

 => Download "node modules" by entering the following command "**npm i**".

 => Download Tailwind CSS by their download guide given on their website.
-(TailwindCSS)[https://tailwindcss.com/docs/installation]
+[TailwindCSS](https://tailwindcss.com/docs/installation])

+=> Afer everything is setup, simply open terminal and write "**npm run dev**" and run the project.

+# Note:

+In case of any issues or queries,feel free to reach out to me using my socials in my description.

+Happy Coding😊